Petar Pušić

-Petar Pušić (born 25 January 1999) is a Swiss footballer who currently plays as a midfielder for Grasshopper Club Zürich in the Swiss Super League.
+Petar Pušić (born 25 January 1999) is a Swiss professional footballer who plays as a midfielder for I liga club Wieczysta Kraków.

 Club career

 Pušić was born in the northern Swiss town of Schaffhausen, and played for local sides Sporting Club Schaffhausen and FC Schaffhausen, before making a move to top division side Grasshoppers in 2011.
 He signed his first professional contract in February 2017 alongside teammates Nedim Bajrami and Arijan Qollaku, and made his debut later the same month; coming on as a substitute for Mërgim Brahimi in a 3–0 loss to Lugano.

 In the following two seasons, he saw a lot more play in the main squad, with over 50 appearances, including 26 starting lineups.
-Following their relegation in the 2018-19 season, he accompanied Grasshopper into the Swiss Challenge League.
+Following their relegation in the 2018–19 season, he accompanied Grasshopper into the Swiss Challenge League.
 During the two years he spent in the second Swiss league, he established himself as a mainstay of the squad and was an instrumental part of Grasshoppers's promotion back to the Swiss Super League in 2021.

 Despite strong interest of Super League giants FC Basel, he chose to renew his contract with Grasshoppers in October 2021, keeping him at the club until 2023.
-In December 2021, he contracted Covid-19, and continued suffering symptoms past the winter break.
+In December 2021, he contracted COVID-19, and continued suffering symptoms past the winter break.
 Due to the effects of Long COVID, he missed the remainder of the season, despite returning to training in March 2022.
-After seven months on the sideline, he returned to active play in time for the new season, coming on for the final 20 minutes in Grasshoppers' opening game against FC Lugano.
+After seven months on the sideline, he returned to active play in time for the new season, coming on for the final 20 minutes in Grasshoppers' opening win against FC Lugano.

+He departed the team at the end of the 2022–23 season, after twelve years at his boyhood club.
+In this time, he made 181 competitive appearances and made 51 direct goal contributions (23 goals, 28 assists).

+On 17 July 2023, he signed for NK Osijek in the Croatian Football League.

+On 3 September 2025, Pušić signed a two-year contract with Polish I liga club Wieczysta Kraków, with an option for a third year.